grocy/docs/tutorials/food.md

 The transfer feature is a way to move items around in your virtual kitchen.

 If you move an item to the freezer it will be considered **frozen** and if you move it out it will be considered **thawed**.
-If you have it setup on the product page this will effect the expiry date.
+If you have it setup on the product page, this will affect the expiry date.

 <img src="https://github.com/grocy/docs/blob/4da24a279402d8ef01151d3e7f32c8712d0eb0d1/images/transfer.png" width="35%"></img>